 What other Veggies can I add?

 If you are wanting to add more veggies you can, we love it this way but cherry tomatoes, bell peppers, red onion, green onions, and shredded carrots are all great ad ins.

 Pasta.
 You can use any shaped pasta or macaroni when you are making this tuna pasta salad.
 Personally whenever I am making a cold pasta salad I prefer to use bowtie pasta or rotini pasta.
 If I am really wanting to make my pasta fancy looking, then I use the tri-colored rotini pasta.
 The colored pasta is great at making a salad that normally looks kinda boring because of lack of different colors look amazing.

 Canned Tuna Fish.
 Some people prefer tuna in oil, I find that it makes pasta salad to oily and always use canned tuna in water.
 You can use any type of tuna, including albacore tuna.
 Normally I just go with whatever tuna is on sale that is in water.

 Peas.
-You can use canned peas or frozen peas when you are making this tasty tuna pasta salad with peas recipe.
-Just make sure that you cook and cool your frozen peas before making your pasta salad if you are using frozen peas.
+You can use canned peas fresh peas or frozen peas when you are making this tasty tuna pasta salad with peas recipe.
+Just make sure that you cook and cool your frozen peas or fresh peas before making your pasta salad if you are using frozen peas.
 If you are using canned peas then all you have to do is drain them before dumping the can in.

 Mayonaise.
 In our house we use Hellmann’s Mayo or Duke’s mayo.
 Just use your favorite brand of mayo when you are making this creamy pasta salad with tuna recipe.
 The mayo is what gives this amazing dish its perfect creaminess.